anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

 !!! note "On `Action dependencies and conflict resolution`"

-    We need to describe how actions should be linearized if they are not all concurrent.
+    We need to describe how actions should be linearised if they are not all concurrent.
     In many cases,
     the conflict relation can be stated no the level of action tags.
+    The default is the lexicographical ordering.

     !!! info "This is about actions!"